mikaelpatel/Cosa-Dolce/README.md

 # Cosa-Dolce

-The Cosa Dolce education and teaching support material.
-This repository contains tutorial presentations with example sketches.
+This is the Cosa Dolce education and teaching support material.
+The repository contains tutorial presentations with example sketches.

-The lessons start with an introduction of Cosa by rewriting of the examples sketches found in the Arduino IDE.
+The lessons start with an introduction to Cosa by rewriting of the examples sketches found in the Arduino IDE.

 # Install